-It may be one of the scariest moments dog owners may endure: suddenly they look at their dog and they notice an odd eye movement, almost as if the eyes have decided to do their own little dance.
-It comes as no surprise why these eye movements are often referred to as "dancing eyes".
+It may be one of the scariest moments a dog owner endures: Suddenly, they look at their dog and they notice an odd eye movement, almost as if the eyes have decided to do their own little dance.
+It comes as no surprise why these eye movements are often referred to as "dancing eyes."

-So why are dog's eye going through uncontrolled movements as such?
-There are several potential causes.
-In order to understand this better, it helps to familiarize with the vestibular system.
+So why are your dog's eyes doing these uncontrolled movements?
+There are several potential causes but, in order to understand, it helps to familiarize yourself with the vestibular system.
 The vestibular system is a sensory system with receptors located in the inner ear.
-This system is responsible for several important functions: maintaining balance, coordinating eye movements and sensing the position of the head and body into space.
+This system is responsible for several important functions: maintaining balance, coordinating eye movements, and sensing the position of the head and body into space.

-In most cases, these darting of the eyes is therefore due to a problem within the vestibular system.
-Let's take a look at some potential causes for these worrisome symptoms...
+In most cases, this darting of the eyes is due to a problem within the vestibular system.
+Let's take a look at some potential causes for these worrisome symptoms.

 So what is causing this dreaded darting back and forth movement of the eyes?
 The following list offers some causes.